 At this point it was early afternoon and we were dragging.
 (Full disclosure: I was falling asleep in the passenger seat while trying to be our navigator).
-So, we stopped at this gorgeous trail that happened to have a nearby cafe with some life-sustaining coffee for me and caffeine-free, sugar-filled soda for Buddy who valiantly gave up caffeine about a year ago but needed something to keep him going.
+So, we stopped at this gorgeous trail at Glenariff Forest Park that happened to have a nearby cafe with some life-sustaining coffee for me and caffeine-free, sugar-filled soda for Buddy who valiantly gave up caffeine over a year ago but needed something to keep him going.

 Just the overlook from the parking lot was exquisite – rolling hills, farms, ocean, sheep.
 Oh, Ireland!
 We were in love.
 Then we wandered along the short trail to a lush waterfall wonderland and found our second wind.
 This beautiful stop mid-way between Belfast and Giant’s Causeway is the perfect place for a break.

 Confession: We only watched the first season of Game of Thrones when it was free on TV for some promotion week.
-But, when I saw photos of this place, I had to see this gorgeous road in person.
+But, when I saw photos of the Dark Hedges, I had to see this gorgeous road in person.
 It is very majestic here.
 However, GoT has made this place stupid popular, so going at an off time is key!

-The California Lodge was our favorite stay of our trip.
+The California Lodge in Portstewart was our favorite stay of our trip.
 It had adorable, fun decor and was convenient to Giant’s Causeway which we planned to see the next day.